BurntSushi/blog/content/post/ripgrep.md

   and won't search files ignored by your `.gitignore` files.
 It also ignores hidden and binary files by default. `ripgrep` also implements full support for `.gitignore`, where as there are many bugs related to that functionality in The Silver Searcher.
-Of the things that The Silver Searcher gets wrong, `ripgrep`  supports `.gitignore` priority (including in parent directories and sub-directories), whitelisting and recursive globs.
+Of the things that don't work in The Silver Searcher, `ripgrep`  supports `.gitignore` priority (including in parent directories and sub-directories), whitelisting and recursive globs.
 * `ripgrep` can search specific types of files.
 For example, `rg -tpy foo`